 Ms. Adriance also has extensive experience in advising clients regarding compliance with Proposition 65.

-Ms. Adriance has also advised clients on other environmental issues, including matters relating to California's Green Chemistry initiatives and California's Lead in Jewelry laws.
-Ms. Adriance has substantial trial and appellate experience, and has worked on several complex matters involving environmental issues, antitrust issues, contract issues, fraud, and legal malpractice defense from inception through verdict and appeal.
+Ms. Adriance has also advised clients on other environmental issues, including matters relating to California's Green Chemistry initiatives and California's Lead in Jewelry laws, as well as the California Energy Commission’s appliance efficiency regulations.
+Ms. Adriance has substantial trial and appellate experience, and has worked on several complex matters involving environmental issues, consumer protection issues, antitrust issues, contract issues, fraud, and legal malpractice defense from inception through verdict and appeal.

 Ms. Adriance has been named a "Rising Star" in litigation by Super Lawyers magazine every year since 2013.
 She graduated summa cum laude from Tulane University School of Law in 2006, where she served as Managing Editor of the Tulane Law Review and received the Charles Janvier II Award for Production Excellence.
 She received a Master of Arts Degree from Tulane University in 2003 in English, and a Bachelor of Arts degree from Tulane University in 2002.